 These hormonal fluctuations may also cause premenstrual syndrome (PMS), the symptoms of which include tender, sensitive breasts.

-According to the Office on Women’s Health (OWH), more than 90% of females say that they have experienced some symptoms of PMS.
+According to the Office on Women’s Health (OWH),

 Symptoms of PMS and other menstrual hormone changes include: